-Here is your suit separates guide that will allow you to show off refined elegance without making any mistake.
-So, whether it be three piece broken suit combinations or two piece broken suit combinations, we are sure that you will not make any blunder while dressing up:
+Here is your suit separates guide that will allow you to show off refined elegance without making any mistakes.
+So, whether it be three-piece broken suit combinations or two-piece broken suit combinations, we are sure that you will not make any blunder while dressing up:

 Create a Contrast